TildaCubed/main/README.md

 Main Directory
 ====

-Where all of the miscellaneous stuff go.
+Where all of the miscellaneous stuff goes.